 5 Steps to Improve the Procurement Process

 Step 1: Automate Your Workflows

-A recent Deloitte survey reports that less than 20 percent of CPOs have solidified a procurement automation strategy for their company.
-This is becoming a distinguishing marker of success for those firms that are able to leverage advances in technology to reduce friction in their procurement process flow.
+A solidified procurement automation strategy is becoming a distinguishing marker of success for companies able to leverage advances in technology to reduce friction in their procurement process flow.